Skip to main content

 MIBO 4970R/4980R FOR MAJOR REQUIRED I

 Microbiology majors are encouraged to participate in undergraduate research.
-Starting fall 2021, we are now offering students the option of one semester of research, 4960R and one semester of an internship, 4970R for the completion of our Intensive Laboratory requirement (Major Required I), UGA's Experiential Learning requirement and will count towards Honors credit for those in the Honors Program.
-Always make sure to check with your advisor about where things will count in your degree.
+Students have the option of one semester of research, 4960R, and one semester of an internship, 4970R, for the completion of the Intensive Laboratory requirement (Major Required I), UGA's Experiential Learning requirement, and will count towards Honors credit for those in the Honors Program.
+Be sure to check with your advisor about where things will count in your degree.
 Students seeking credit for an internship will be graded by their faculty mentor, per UGA’s letter grading scale.
 Grades for internships will be included in a student’s academic average.

 InternshipGuide